 Topic: Japanese artworks representing animals: real and imaginary, religious and secular, from the 18th to 20th centuries.

 The booth lecture at Orientations Gallery will complement the acclaimed exhibition this summer at the National Gallery of Art in Washington, DC: “The Life of Animals in Japanese Art”.
 Showcased will be animals in distinctive and sophisticated cloisonné enamels, inlaid metalwork, gold lacquer, textiles, ceramics, carvings and much more.
 We will be glad to share our experience with the attendees with in-depth explanations of the techniques of creation, thematic imagery, and history.

 Topic: Barometers, technological masterpieces of the 18th century, and today.

 There are not that many antiques that were wonders of the scientific world 200-250 years ago, and are still functioning today, using the exact same science.
 Many clocks have been modified (ie, have had their mechanisms removed, and replaced by a quartz movement), although paintings, silver and furniture, while frequently antique and original, do not display any scientific function.
 A barometer that measures the height of a mercury column, works in an air-conditioned home, and predicts the weather, is still a useful and beautiful addition to every home decor today.

-Presenter: Carole Pinto
+Carole Pinto Fine Arts

-Varieties of Asian Antique Collecting
+Topic: Varieties of Asian Antique Collecting.